andrew-jeremy/EduFirm/kafka_implementation.md

 - (1) We can consume Kafka messages independently as follows:
   - docker-compose exec kafka kafka-console-consumer --bootstrap-server kafka:29092 --topic exams --from-beginning --max-messages 42
 - (2) With Apache Spark container, we can directly pipe our Kafka messages into Spark and analyze the data in Spark
-  - 1. First launch the Spark
+  - 1. First launch the Spark and give the Kafka messages as an object name "messages"
      - docker-compose exec spark pyspark
+     - messages = spark.read.format("kafka").option("kafka.bootstrap.servers", "kafka:29092").option("subscribe","exams").option("startingOffsets", "earliest").option("endingOffsets", "latest").load()

 #### Count the number of messages